Makous Prize Recipients

 This summer JT will complete his project in Yoon Lab as a Xerox fellowship recipient.
 He hopes to pursue a PhD in optics or vision science following graduation.
 JT would like to acknowledge Dr. Yoon and Dr. Barbot, for their consistent support, guidance and rapport during his time at Yoon Lab.

-Emily Prentiss is a Brain & Cognitive Sciences Major with a minor in Clinical Psychology.
+Emily Prentiss: Emily is a Brain and Cognitive Sciences Major with a minor in Clinical Psychology.
 She is interested in studying how sensory information informs everyday activities.
 Currently, as a Research Assistant in the Concept, Actions, and Objects (CAOs) Lab with Dr. Brad Mahon, she is working on a project studying the role of different visual pathways using behavioral measures.
 She is conducting this experiment in healthy individuals and in patients who have suffered phenomenal vision loss as the result of a stroke (blindsight).
-As a result of this research, she completed an honors thesis, “The Role of the Parvocellular System in Fast Visuomotor Updating.”
+As a result of this research, she completed an honors thesis, "The Role of the Parvocellular System in Fast Visuomotor Updating."

 Emily has been involved in research at the University of Rochester since her Sophomore year.
 Prior to working in the CAOs Lab, she was a research assistant for Professor David Knill in the Center for Visual Science from 2013 to 2014, assisting with data collection for a variety of behavioral experiments focusing on visual working memory and motor planning.